google/zetasql/docs/functions-and-operators.md

 `00:00:00.0`.
 For instance, if `seconds` is unspecified then it defaults to `00`, and so on.
-+ **Whitespace.** One or more consecutive white spaces in the format string matches zero or more consecutive white spaces in the TIME string.
-In addition, leading and trailing white spaces in the TIME string are always allowed&mdash;even if they are not in the format string.
++ **Whitespace.** One or more consecutive white spaces in the format string matches zero or more consecutive white spaces in the `TIME` string.
+In addition, leading and trailing white spaces in the `TIME` string are always allowed, even if they are not in the format string.
 + **Format precedence.** When two (or more) format elements have overlapping information, the last one generally overrides any earlier ones.

 **Return Data Type**

-TIME
+`TIME`

 **Example**